ebu/ebu-tt-live-toolkit/docs/source/configurator.rst

 Output carriage type dependent options for "carriage": ::

    type="direct"
-   └─id : id of the pipe to write to, default "default"
+   └─id : id of the 'pipe' to write to, default "default"

    type="filesystem"
    └─folder : The output folder/directory.
 Folder is created if it does not exist.
 Existing files are overwritten, default "./export"